Stage shows, musicals and opera you can watch online now for free

 The iconic theatre company has brought back the archive recording of its hit version of Shakespeare's problem play, which was captured live at the Barbican in 2017.
 It's around for a month!

-The Barn's hit production with Aaron Sidwell and Lauren Samuels will go live at 6pm on Friday 27 March, and will be available from the Barn's website after that.
+The Barn's hit production with Aaron Sidwell and Lauren Samuels went live at 6pm on Friday 27 March, and will be available from the Barn's website after that.

 Cyprus Avenue online